-The 'Processes' window allows you to stop, suspend, restart, set priority, view properties and so on of individual processes, by right clicking on the processes and selecting the option from the context sensitive menu.
+The 'Processes' window allows you to perform various actions by right clicking on a processes and selecting an option from the context sensitive menu.

 Tip: KillSwitch can identify all unsafe processes and objects and then, according to your preference, Kill or Suspend them all at once.
 To do this, click 'KillSwitch' from the file menu bar and select the required option.